wchan2/bloodhound/README.md

 Application that listens to network traffic and passes it through a filter, a monitor, a threshold, and eventually an alert if traffic surpasses the threshold.

-- `Application` is composed of the different interfaces, namely the `TrafficFilter`, `Monitor`, `Alert`, and `Notification` to allow custom components to filter for relevant traffic, monitor the filtered traffic, and alert when when the traffic surpasses some threshold
+- `Application` is composed of the different interfaces, namely the `TrafficFilter`, `TrafficMonitor`, `Alert`, and `Notification` to allow custom components to filter for relevant traffic, monitor the filtered traffic, and alert when when the traffic surpasses some threshold

 ## License